 Open September – late June.
 Ilkley Literature Festival runs a weekly group for young writers aged 13 to 17, on Mondays during term-time.
 The group is based in Ilkley and any young writers from the Bradford, Skipton, Ilkley, Wharfe valley and Leeds areas are welcome to come along.
 The sessions cover writing of various genres […]

 Free, monthly workshops for young people aged 16 to 25 across Sheffield, Rotherham, Doncaster and Barnsley (who do not attend a Hive group in South Yorkshire).
 Hosted at Sheffield Hallam University.

 Liverpool Young Writers is a group of 11-19 year old spoken word artists and creative writers.
 Activities include weekly creative writing, learning and performance sessions, and regular events to showcase the work of the young writers.
 The group is organised by Writing on the Wall and was nominated for a BeMOBO Award in 2010.
 The […]

+Applications are now closed for their next Poetry Collective cohort, led by Bridget Minamore and Cecilia Knapp.
+Check back in summer 2020 for next year’s programme.
 The Roundhouse is a young people’s arts centre which runs spoken word training programmes to develop writing and performance skills.
-They have a range of projects so keep checking their website for opportunities.
+They have a range of projects so keep checking […]

-A writing group for young writers aged between 12 and 18 at Plymstock Library, led by award-winning writer Babs Horton.
+A writing group for young writers aged between 12 and 18 at Plymstock Library.
 You will explore how to power up your imagination, and the results of your work will be displayed in the library and online.
-The squad meets fortnightly on Saturdays from 11am to 1pm.
+The squad meets fortnightly on Saturdays from 12pm to 2pm.

 Writer Squads are New Writing South’s flagship project to support the development of young writers across the south-east.
 There are several squads across the region for writers aged 13 – 17, in Oxford, Brighton, Rye, Margate, Portsmouth, Hampshire and the Isle of Wight.